coder137/STM32-Repo/README.md

 # STM32-Repo

-STM32 Repository for learning HAL and CMSIS (Baremetal)
+- STM32 Repository for learning HAL and CMSIS (Baremetal)
+- Developing an Enterprise-level Embedded software stack from scratch by identifying and integrating required components

 ## Pre-Requisites